+Remote use of these interfaces is performed over protected communication paths as described in Section 7.8.
 These four administrative interfaces require users to identify and authenticate themselves prior to performing any administrative functions.

 The TOE comes with a pre-defined "admin" user with the Administrator role assigned that cannot be deleted.
 A password is assigned to the "admin" user during setup of the TOE.
 Local user accounts are managed by administrators in the Administrator or User Manager role and stored in the TOE's local user database.
 Management includes creating and deleting users, as well as changing another user's password (every user can change their own password), role, or partition the user has access to, and enabling or disabling terminal access for the user.
 However, User Managers that have access to only one partition cannot change the partition access of other users, and cannot change their own partition access or role.
-(More on roles can be found in Section 7.4.1.)
+(More on roles can be found in Section 7.5.1.)

+Some general configuration options include:

+- definition of an administrative IP address for the TOE's management network interface

+- configuration of remote logging

+- configuration of auditing

+- configuration of TOE security functions

+- enable/disable services

+- manage TSF data, configure the login access banner

+- configure session inactivity timeout

+- configure cryptographic functionality

-Some general configuration options include the definition of an administrative IP address for the TOE's management network interface, configuration of remote logging, configuration of auditing, configuration of TOE security functions, enable/disable services, manage TSF data, configure the login access banner, configure session inactivity timeout, configure cryptographic functionality, configure the RekeyLimit which defines how much data can be transmitted within an SSH connection before rekeying, and the configuration of trusted updates.
+- configure the RekeyLimit which defines how much data can be transmitted within an SSH connection before rekeying

+- configuration of trusted updates

+- configure firewall rules

+- set the time period for rejecting logins from an Administrator who has reached the maximum number of unsuccessful authentication attempts, and

+- set the time which is used for time stamps.